 Before we dive into Doug’s material, let’s take a moment to think about what’s going on in the industry.
 Gartner estimates that $14,000,000,000 was spent on security in 2018 and this number is increasing.
 Yet, 66% of companies are still breached, and worse, get breached an average of five times or more.
 You hear about it every day.
 So, what has changed?
 Well, 90% of companies are using the cloud and 81% have adopted DevOps.
 Organizations are storing more data than ever before but they no longer using a single server to protect resources.
 Today, that server has been replaced with tens or even hundreds of microservices or containers.
 The number of things businesses have to protect has grown exponentially, which has expanded attack surfaces for hackers.
 The problem is pervasive, and the criminals are incredibly successful in the attacks they generate.

 What should organizations do to protect themselves from the problem and the exposure that comes with a significant cybersecurity event?
 Although perfect security doesn’t exist, there are common mistakes companies make time and time again.
 Doug has seen these mishaps occur both pre-breach and post-breach.
 In this article, we will highlight common pre-breach mistakes.
-Part 2 of this series will highlight common post-breach mistakes.
+Part 2 of this series will highlight legal exposure associated with common post-breach mistakes.
 (Subscribe here.)

 Here are the 5 most common pre-breach cybersecurity mistakes companies make prior to a significant cybersecurity event.

 1. Pre-Breach Mistake: Insufficient information security independence